Professor of Computer Science

 Since 1995, decades before it became a fashionable hobby, I've been devoted to computer science outreach at a national (and larger) scale.
 My collaborators and I wrote a best-selling book and created a series of successful outreach programs.
 I also wrote the widely-used Programming Languages: Application and Interpretation.

-The curent outreach program, Bootstrap, is used internationally for both computing and math education, and has been adopted as the middle-school mathematics curriculum by Code.org.
+The current outreach program, Bootstrap, is used internationally for both computing and math education, and has been adopted as the middle-school mathematics curriculum by Code.org.
 I'm expanding Bootstrap's reach to also interface with physics and data science.
 As part of these projects, I am working on the Pyret programming language and a new book, Programming and Programming Languages.

 I also teach in Brown's Executive Master in Cybersecurity program, where I'm responsible for the human factors course.